marijnh/Eloquent-JavaScript/09_regexp.md

 {{index [escaping, "in regexps"], "regular expression", set}}

 These backslash codes can also be used inside ((square brackets)).
 For example, `[\d.]` means any digit or a period character.
-But note that the period itself, when used between square brackets, loses its special meaning.
+But the period itself, between square brackets, loses its special meaning.
 The same goes for other special characters, such as `+`.

 {{index "square brackets", inversion, "caret character"}}